Unlimited recordings + one hardcover book: All for $99

 Core medium Text only Voice and Story

-Story creation method Basic transcription where words are printed as spoken with no editing.
+Story creation method Basic transcription where words are printed as spoken.
 Speech-to-Story™ AI that transforms recordings into polished written narratives.

 Voice preservation Final book is text only.
 Saved forever.
 Each story includes a QR code to hear the storyteller’s voice.